You may be able to get a seasonal COVID-19 vaccine if you’re at increased risk of getting seriously ill from COVID-19.

 How to find out if you need an alternative vaccine

-You can discuss your individual circumstances with a medical professional, who will make sure you are offered a vaccine that is suitable for you and explain any risks.
+If you are eligible for a seasonal COVID-19 vaccine, you can discuss your individual circumstances with a healthcare professional.
+They will make sure you are offered a vaccine that is suitable for you and explain any risks.

-Your GP practice or vaccination centre should refer you to a specialist clinic if an initial assessment suggests that you cannot have one of the common vaccine types.
+Your GP surgery or vaccination centre should refer you to a specialist clinic if an initial assessment suggests that this is appropriate for you.

 Please be aware upon further clinical assessment, you may be advised that you can safely tolerate an mRNA vaccine.
 A referral does not guarantee that you will be offered an alternative vaccine.

 Further information about the vaccines, including their ingredients and how to get them, is available on the nhs.uk website.

 You can find out about the ingredients in the vaccines currently available in the UK by reading this guide to the use of human and animal products in vaccines on gov.uk.